 The blogosphere has involved in such a way that entries are no longer ‘diary-like.’
 People search online for something relatable instead of basking on what’s missing in their lives.
 If an entry is about a trip to Los Angeles, the question every blogger should ask is: Why would anyone want to read the entry?
 Keep every post interesting!

-Blogs with many contents show stability, but those who overshare may overwhelm readers.
-Maintaining a blog calendar that details every scheduled post will help organize entries, and keep subscribers at ease.
+Blogs with an abundance of content show stability, but those who overshare may overwhelm readers.
+Maintaining a blog calendar that details every scheduled post will help organize entries and keep subscribers at ease.
 There’s nothing like keeping readers wanting more entries than posting in a timely manner.